1965 Gillette Cup

 The 1965 Gillette Cup was the third Gillette Cup, an English limited overs county cricket tournament.
 It was held between 23 April and 4 September 1965.
-The tournament was won by Yorkshire, following Geoff Boycott's 146 runs in the final at Lord's.
+The tournament was won by Yorkshire, following Geoffrey Boycott's 146 runs in the final at Lord's.
 Boycott's innings remained the highest ever scored in a Lord's county limited-overs final. until 2017.

 Format

 The seventeen first-class counties, were joined by five Minor Counties: Berkshire, Buckinghamshire, Cambridgeshire, Norfolk and Wiltshire.
 Teams who won in the first round progressed to the second round.
 The winners in the second round then progressed to the quarter-final stage.
 Winners from the quarter-finals then progressed to the semi-finals from which the winners then went on to the final at Lord's which was held on 4 September 1965.